 The Massachusetts Farm Bureau Federation (MFBF) is a grassroots organization with its policies and priorities set at the local level by individual farmer members in a democratic process that dates to its beginning.

-The Farm Bureaus movement began as an idea in Broome County, New York in 1911.
-In late 1917, the Farm Bureau movement had spread across the country and gave rise to the idea of the American Farm Bureau Federation (AFBF).
-The national organization that was formed still respected the original grassroots structure that gave the individual farmer control over the issues and solutions generated for the good of American agriculture.
+The Farm Bureaus movement began as an idea in Broome County, NY, in 1911.
+In late 1917 the Farm Bureau movement had spread across the country and gave rise to the idea of the American Farm Bureau Federation (AFBF).
+The national organization that was formed still respects the original grassroots structure that gave the individual farmer control over the issues and solutions generated for the good of American agriculture.

-MFBF is the Commonwealth’s largest general farming organization with almost 6,000 member families in 12 counties.
-Individual farmers join as members at the local county level, a membership gives you access to all the benefits of both MFBF and the AFBF, the world’s largest agricultural advocacy organization with about 6.2 million family members nationwide.
+MFBF is the Commonwealth’s largest general farming organization with more than 3,000 member families in 12 counties.
+Individual farmers join as members at the local county level.
+A membership gives farmers access to all the benefits of both MFBF and the AFBF, the world’s largest agricultural advocacy organization with about 6.2 million family members nationwide.

 If you are a farmer who is interested in helping preserve and strengthen an integral part of our working landscape, MFBF is the place for you.
 Please join us today, by clicking here (link to membership application).

 Our organization also celebrates the history of its farmers and in 2020 compiled a Century Farms book that is available for purchase on Amazon.com.
-This book profiles 132 Massachusetts farms that qualified for this honor.
-Yet there are more farms in the Commonwealth that also qualify.
+This book profiles 132 Massachusetts farms which qualified for this honor, but there are more farms in the Commonwealth which also qualify.
 If your farm is eligible for this honor and was not recognized in the 2020 edition, please let us know for the 2030 edition by emailing [email protected].